 Reporting structure: who they report to and who reports to them

 That last field matters more than most teams realize.
 Buying decisions in mid-market and enterprise accounts rarely involve a single person.
-Data from Forrester found that the average B2B purchase involves an average of 13 decision-makers, and that 89% of deals involve at least two separate departments.
+According to Forrester, the average B2B purchase involves 13 decision-makers across at least two departments.
 Without organizational hierarchy data, you're threading a needle blind.

-You need this data to actually reach decision makers and influencers inside your target accounts.
+You need this data to actually reach decision-makers and influencers inside your target accounts.
 Contact data also shows you organizational hierarchy so you understand who reports to whom.
 This helps you map buying committees and identify all the stakeholders involved in purchase decisions.
+Momentive mapped buying committees more effectively once they had organizational hierarchy data surfacing the full stakeholder picture across enterprise accounts.

 Firmographic Data